Hani255/Hani255/README.md

 - 👋 Hi, I’m Hani
-- 👀 I’m interested in computer science
+- 👀 I’m interested in code coding
-- 🌱 I'm currently learning Python in depth
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me haniabdi25@outlook.com